-Our Linux device, (PC, laptop, server, handheld), can connect to the network uisng IP, the Internet Protocol.
 For years this has been just IP or what people now call IPv4 and this is still the most common way of connecting to networks.
-IPv6 is in use now and at some stage in the not to disatant future we sill see this taking over from IPv4.
-For the moment we will start with IPv4.
+IPv6 is in use now and at some stage in the not to distant future we sill see this taking over from IPv4.
+For the moment we will start with IPv4 addresses.

 An IPv4 address would look similar to this: 192.168.1.100 , the address is written in what we call a dotted decimal format that represents 32 bit address space.
+An address made up from 32 ones or zeros, computer bits.
 Along with the address there is something called the subnet mask, this identifies which part of the address represents the networks and what part the host.
 In the simplest forms having a subnet mask of 255.255.255.0 applied to the previous IP address would give us a network of 192.168.1.0 and a host 100 on that network.
-If a host is on the sane network as the originating device communication can happen directly; if it is seen as being on a different network then, usually this would mean that communication would be mediated by the default gateway or router on the network.
+If a host is on the same network as the originating device communication can happen directly; if it is seen as being on a different network then, usually this would mean that communication would be mediated by the default gateway or router on the network.
 An IP Address and subnet mask are required, the default gateway is optional.
+Without a default gateway though you may struggle to connect to hosts that are not on the same network.

 To display the IP address configuration of a host we can use the tools ifconfig or ip.
 Traditionally Linux and UNIX administrators have become used to using ifconfig (/sbin/ifconfig) to both display and set an IP address.
 As this is in the sbin directory it may not be in the PATH variable for standard users and as such becomes and admin only tool even for just displaying information.
 To display information for the first ethernet card, etho use the command: